-One commenter states that construction impacts to Riordan High School can-could be reduced by decreasing the project density and requiring a noise buffer zone adjacent to the school and childcare center as a mitigation measure.
-As discussed in draft SEIR Section 3.D, noise impacts from construction activities under would also be significant and unavoidable.
+One commenter states that construction impacts to Riordan High School could be reduced by decreasing the project density and requiring a noise buffer zone adjacent to the school and childcare center as a mitigation measure.
+As discussed in draft SEIR Section 3.D, noise impacts from construction activities would be significant and unavoidable.
 As with the proposed project options and as described on SEIR p.
-6-21, construction noise impacts of Alternative B would be reduced with Mitigation Measure M-NO-1, which would includes measures that are intended to buffer or place distance between the construction noise sources and nearby sensitive receptors to reduce the construction noise impacts of Alternative B. For example, Mitigation Measure M-NO-1 would require the contractor to locate stationary noise sources as far from adjacent or nearby sensitive receptors as possible; and erecting temporary noise barriers around the site, particularly where a site adjoins noise-sensitive uses (such as Archbishop Riordan High School).
+6-21, construction noise impacts of Alternative B would be reduced with Mitigation Measure M-NO-1, which includes measures that are intended to buffer or place distance between the construction noise sources and nearby sensitive receptors.
+For example, Mitigation Measure M-NO-1 would require the contractor to locate stationary noise sources as far from adjacent or nearby sensitive receptors as possible; and erecting temporary noise barriers around the site, particularly where a site adjoins noise-sensitive uses (such as Archbishop Riordan High School).
 However, as stated on draft SEIR p.
 6-21, noise impacts under Alternative B would remain significant and unavoidable with mitigation.

 Several comments suggest additional reduced density alternatives, including a 400-unit alternative and a 100 percent affordable housing alternative with 350 units.
-The draft SEIR considers Alternative B, a reduced density alternative compared to the proposed project, whichthat would develop 800 units, or approximately 33 to 40 percent less gross square footage than the proposed project options.
-A further reduced alternative of 350 or 400 units would not meet most of the basic project objectives related to:

--"replacing an underused surface parking lot located on surplus public land with a substantial amount of new housing," and

-"contribute to the City's goal of creating 5,000 housing units each year on a site specifically identified in the general plan for additional housing ... by maximizing the number of housing units in the project."
+The draft SEIR considers Alternative B, a reduced density alternative that would develop 800 units, or approximately 33 to 40 percent less gross square footage than the proposed project options.
+A further reduced alternative of 350 or 400 units would not meet most of the basic project objectives related to "replacing an underused surface parking lot located on surplus public land with a substantial amount of new housing," and "contribute to the City's goal of creating 5,000 housing units each year on a site specifically identified in the general plan for additional housing ... by maximizing the number of housing units in the project."
+Thus, such an alternative is considered, but rejected.